solygambas/devops-projects/01-react-project/README.md

-# Test React
+# React Project

-A quick intro to GitHub Actions.
+A React project to understand how to use GithHub Actions.

 [See workflows 1 to 12](../../.github/workflows)